vuetifyjs/vuetify/packages/docs/src/pages/en/labs/virtual-scroller.md

 #### User Directory

-The v-virtual-scroll component can render an unlimited amount of items by rendering only what it needs to fill the scroller’s viewport.
+The v-virtual-scroll component can render an large amount of items by rendering only what it needs to fill the scroller’s viewport.

 <example file="v-virtual-scroll/misc-user-directory" />